pawan-kavinda/pawan-kavinda/README.md

 # 💫 About Me:
 ## Full Stack Developer | Flutter Developer
 Hola!
-I'm a passionate and versatile full-stack developer with a strong foundation in both front-end and back-end technologies.
-My primary areas of expertise include the MERN stack, .NET framework, and Flutter for mobile app development.
+I'm a passionate and versatile full-stack developer with a strong foundation in both front-end, mobile development and back-end technologies.
+My primary areas of expertise include the MERN stack, .NET framework, and Flutter/react-native for mobile app development.
 I thrive on building scalable, high-performance applications and love tackling new challenges that push my technical limits.

 ## 🌐 Socials: